ananthvk/cpp-lox/README.md

 - `delete(list, index)`: Removes an element at specified index from list
 - `pop(list) value`: Removes and returns the last element from a list

+### String indexing

-13) Indexing works with strings too
+Indexing works with strings too

 The result of indexing a string results in another string (there is no character datatype)